whizzml/examples/automl/automl-library/readme.md

 - **Model Selection**: Functions to obtain, automatically, the best supervised models and their hyperparameters.

-Private functions, that are only used inside the library, starts with `_`, to differentiate them from public functions that are invoked from the script.
+Private functions, that are only used inside the library, start with `_`, to differentiate them from public functions that are invoked from the script.